Le lien vers cette page a été envoyé avec succès aux destinataires.

 FYI

-the transition from zero to reduced 3.8% applies if your income has crossed this threshold for 2 consecutive years.
+the change from zero to reduced 3.8% applies if you have exceeded this threshold for 2 consecutive years.

 ---|---|---|---|